VladDashavskyi/RideETL/README.md

 # Input CSV File
 Place your input CSV file (sample-cab-data.csv) in the in directory relative to the executable.
 Ensure it has the following columns:

+# Comments
+Number of rows from file: 30000.
+Duplicate: 111 rows.
+Number of rows in SQL table after running the program: 29889